What’s in this article

 Business Plan is Not Convincing

 For a Company to open a corporate bank account, one of the items needed is the business plan.
-If the business plan is deemed shady or not convincing, banker might have more inquiries, or they might not proceed with the bank account opening altogether.
+If the business plan is deemed shady or not convincing, bankers might have more inquiries, or they might not proceed with the bank account opening altogether.

 Failure to Follow Bank Procedures